Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 3. Making tea

-Slowly pour in 50ml of hot water cooled to 80℃.
+Slowly pour in 60ml of hot water cooled to 80℃.
 Move the chasen back and forth quickly to whisk the matcha until it forms fine bubbles.
-This process is called "Tateru."
-The key to moving the chasen is to snap your wrist and move it back and forth quickly.
+This process is called "Tateru".

 4. Finishing touches

-Once the foam is uniform, move the chasen in a "no" (figure 1) motion to smooth the texture of the foam.
-Finally, gently pull the chasen up from the center of the bowl, being careful not to crush the foam, and the tea is complete.
+Finally, gently remove the whisk from the center of the bowl, being careful not to crush the bubbles, and the tea is complete.

 Q&A about caffeine in matcha